 People always ask me “What does it take to get an influencer raving about my product or business?”
-My answer is that it takes a lot of determination, perseverance, a plan of action and making use of a really useful platform which provides contacts and data on influencers and celebrities, such as The Handbook’s celebrity and influencer resource.
+My answer is that it takes a lot of determination, perseverance, a plan of action and making use of a really useful platform which provides contacts and data on influencers and celebrities, such as The Handbook’s celebrity and influencer marketing platform

 I constantly have to remind my members and subscribers that celebrity association should not be merely an option, it should be part of every company’s marketing plan.
 In today’s world, celebrities and influencers dominate social media, news headlines, TV channels and people’s conversations.
 Celebrities grace the cover of every magazine and they’re achieving an ever stronger online presence through their massive social media followings.
 Using social media as an online currency, brands can be made (and broken) through as little as a single tweet or a Facebook posts.